selwynpolit/d9book/book/twig.md

 </pre>
 ```

 Here is the output you might see.
-Note.
 The first published is apparently blank because I didn't use the drupal scheduling to publish the node (maybe?) and the second one seems to have defaulted to today's date.

 ```
 Created: 1604034000